 In Ireland you can be both employed and self-employed at the same time.
 To do this you simply register on ROS for income tax.
 There are a number of benefits of being both employed and self-employed.
-The biggest being you can offset your self-employed expenses against your PAYE income.
+The biggest being you can offset your self-employed losses against your PAYE income.
 One of the biggest drawbacks is you need to keep proper records and submit an annual return.
 Depending on your trade and your income you may need to also register for VAT.
 You can do this yourself or hire an accountant.
 The fees for an accountant to complete a self-assessment return can range from €250 – €750 + VAT for a sole trader.

 It’s also important to be aware there are a lot of things you can expense when you are self-employed like the rent you pay on your home if you’re working from home.
 There are other things you can’t expense like client entertainment.